UMWEDU/umw-president-sync/_pages/biography.md

 His teaching and scholarly interests include American higher education, 20th-century cultural and social history and American legal history.
 He has written extensively on the history of American sports and published his book, <em>The Social History of the United States: 1960s</em>, in 2008.

 Dr. Paino is a member of the Association of American Colleges and Universities (AAC&amp;U) President’s Trust for Liberal Education and America’s Promise (LEAP).
 He is an executive committee member and past president of the Council of Public Liberal Arts Colleges (COPLAC).
+He also serves on the Growth4VA President’s Working Group.

 Before being named Truman’s president, he served that university as vice president for academic affairs; previously, he taught history and was dean of Winona State University’s College of Liberal Arts.